lit/lit-element/docs/_guide/styles.md

 *   The URL in the `href` attribute is relative to the **main document**.
 This is okay if you're building an app and your asset URLs are well-known, but avoid using external stylesheets when building a reusable element.

-## Use lit-html’s styleMap and classMap functions
+## Dynamic classes and styles

+One way to make styles dynamic is to add bindings to the `class` or `style` attributes in your template.

-LitElement is based on the lit-html templating library, which offers two functions, `classMap` and `styleMap`, to conveniently apply classes and styles in HTML templates.
+The lit-html library offers two directives, `classMap` and `styleMap`, to conveniently apply classes and styles in HTML templates.

 For more information on these and other lit-html directives, see the documentation on [lit-html built-in directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives).

 To use `styleMap` and/or `classMap`:

-1. Install the `lit-html` package, and add it as a dependency of your project:

-    ```bash
-    npm install --save lit-html
-    ```

-2. Import `classMap` and/or `styleMap`:
+1. Import `classMap` and/or `styleMap`:

     ```js
     import { classMap } from 'lit-html/directives/class-map';
     import { styleMap } from 'lit-html/directives/style-map';
     ```

-3. Use `classMap` and/or `styleMap` in your element template:
+2. Use `classMap` and/or `styleMap` in your element template:

     ```js
     constructor() {